emylincon/golist/README.md

 fmt.Println(list) // [1, 3]
 ```

-## list.Pop(i) interface{}
+## list.Pop(i int) interface{}
-Remove the item at the given position in the list, and return it. i is the index of the element to be popped.
+Remove the item at the given position in the list, and return it. `i` is the index of the element to be popped.
 ```golang
 list := golist.NewList([]int{1, 2, 3})
 popped := list.Pop(0)